-Diagnostic Procedures, Test, and Lab Services \$0 copay for Medicarecovered lab services.

-Inpatient stay: Covered services received in a hospital or

-SNF during a non-covered inpatient stay (continued)

-- Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

-Diagnostic and Therapeutic Radiology Services

-\$0 copay for Medicare-covered X-rays.

-\$75 - \$300 copay depending on the Medicare-covered diagnostic radiology services (not including Xrays) for CT scans, MRIs, myelography, PET scans, MRA, SPECT, CTA, nuclear cardiology, and stress tests.

-Prosthetics, Orthotics, and Outpatient Medical/ Therapeutic Supplies

-20% coinsurance for Medicare-covered prosthetic devices.

-Physical and Speech Therapy Services

-\$35 copay for Medicare-covered physical therapy and/or speech/language pathology therapy visits.
+What you must pay when vou get these services Services that are covered for you Inpatient stay: Covered services received in a hospital or Diagnostic Procedures, SNF during a non-covered inpatient stay (continued) Test, and Lab Services \$0 copay for Medicare-Diagnostic tests (like lab tests) covered lab services.
+X-ray, radium, and isotope therapy including technician Prior Authorization is materials and services required.
+Surgical dressings Splints, casts and other devices used to reduce fractures and Diagnostic and dislocations Therapeutic Radiology • Prosthetics and orthotics devices (other than dental) that Services \$0 copay for Medicarereplace all or part of an internal body organ (including covered X-rays. contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body Prior Authorization is organ, including replacement or repairs of such devices required.
+Leg, arm, back, and neck braces; trusses, and artificial legs, \$75 - \$325 copay arms, and eyes including adjustments, repairs, and depending on the replacements required because of breakage, wear, loss, or a Medicare-covered change in the patient's physical condition diagnostic radiology Physical therapy, speech therapy, and occupational therapy services (not including Xrays) for CT scans, MRIs, myelography, PET scans, MRA, SPECT, CTA, nuclear cardiology, and stress tests.
+Prior Authorization is required.
+Prosthetics, Orthotics, and Outpatient Medical/ Therapeutic Supplies 20% coinsurance for Medicare-covered prosthetic devices.
+Prior Authorization is required.

-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) Occupational Therapy Services \$35 copay for Medicare- covered occupational therapy visits.

-Medical nutrition therapy
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) Physical and Speech Therapy Services \$35 copay for Medicare- covered physical therapy and/or speech/language pathology therapy visits.
+Prior Authorization is required.
+Occupational Therapy Services \$35 copay for Medicare- covered occupational therapy visits.
+Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease There is no coinsurance,

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+(but not on dialysis), or after a kidney transplant when ordered by your doctor.